 Social media is the biggest invention, there’s no denying that.
 It has come a long way since the days of simple status updates and messaging.
 Social media in 2022 is a powerful marketing tool.
 It is a platform that influences opinions and promotes digital interactions.

 While the pandemic defined pretty much everything in the past two years, 2022 seems to be different.
-People are relying on interactive technologies to learn about almost everything, from shopping for products and services to find those services via Spectrum internet coverage map.
-That said, here are three social media trends to look forward to in 2022:
+People are relying on interactive technologies to learn about almost everything, from shopping for products and services to finding those services via Spectrum internet coverage map.
+That said, here are three media trends to look forward to in 2022:

 Social Commerce Will Gain More Traction

 To avoid any confusion, social commerce is not e-commerce.
 Rather, it is a subset of eCommerce.
 It involves the use of interactive platforms to promote and sell products and services.
-In social commerce, every activity takes place on social media.
+In social commerce, every activity takes place on media.
 It can be as simple as ordering a pair of shoes from an online merchant on Facebook.

 Social commerce will become more streamlined in 2022.
 People are using social media for shopping now more than ever.
 This buying habit will likely become a norm in a few years.
 The increasing use of mobile phones means that few people would opt for in-store shopping.
-Perhaps the best thing about social media shopping is that it offers multiple options.
+Perhaps the best thing about media shopping is that it offers multiple options.

 People can browse products, give customized orders, and check out within a matter of minutes.
 Social commerce has given buyers the power they didn’t know they had.
 Nowadays, retailers have to create products according to consumer aspirations.
 Almost every social networking site is testing or has already tested online stores to connect buyers and sellers.